-Written by a leading American scholar and based on archival sources and family documents, this book is the first biography to present a complete portrait of the world renowned historian Nicolae Iorga.
-Nicholas M. Nagy-Talavera is professor of history at California State University, Chico.
+Written by Nicholas M. Nagy-Talavera, a leading American scholar, and based on archival sources and family documents, this book is the first biography to present a complete portrait of the world-renowned historian Nicolae Iorga.